carboniq-dev/carboniq-dev.github.io/docs/index.md

 ## Trail Blazer

 !!!
 Danger "Review"
-    This plugin is currently undergoing the review process by Epic Games.
+    This plugin is currently undergoing the review process by Epic Games
-    Estimated release: **December 2023**

 Provides customizable solutions for specific pathfinding requirements in game development.
 It features dynamic obstacle handling and grid-based logic.